grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

 ### LocalFile

-If the script is present in the filesystem of custom runner image, it can be accessed with `localFile` option:
+If the script is present in the filesystem of a custom runner image, it can be accessed with the `localFile` option:

 ```yaml
 spec: